The Death of Jesus on the Cross – Jim Fowler

 Such absorption of sin and death allows for a reversal and exchange of the spiritual condition of mankind (cf. Acts 26:18; Col. 1:13).
 It pulls together the redemption and restoration of mankind, bringing together salvation and sanctification.
 In this explanation, all the symbols, models, and theories of the atonement are decoded and put aside in a simpler explanation of Christ’s dying on the cross for mankind’s sin.

 Jim Fowler is a cherished and respected friend of Plain Truth Ministries, a wonderful brother in Christ, having served in a variety of capacities, on our Board of Directors, as a theological consultant and as an author and editor.
-After many years of ministry in Fallbrook, California, Jim and his wife Gracie have recently moved to Texas.
 He continues to write, with his latest being “Manifesting the Life of Jesus” available on Amazon.
 Jim is a treasure to the body of Christ, a Christ follower who faithfully reflects God’s grace in Jesus, as our risen Lord lives his life within him.
-We are delighted that Jim will once again grace our pages.